Frequently Asked Questions

 We meet at the Comox Marina parking lot near the gazebo and washrooms.
 The practice involves a warm-up on land, followed by a one hour practice in the boat, and a stretch after on land.

-Check your email for notification from Marcy for the first practice and for any other changes.
+Check your email for notification from team the Captain or Membership Committee for the first practice and for any other changes.